joshsia/monkey-neural-decoder/README.md

 :-------------------------:|:-------------------------:
 ![lr-model](https://github.com/joshsia/monkey-neural-decoder/blob/main/img/lr_incorrect_preds.png)  |  ![nn](https://github.com/joshsia/monkey-neural-decoder/blob/main/img/nn_preds.png)

+In the future, it might be worth using a stacking or voting regressor to combine the predictions of both models.

 ## Credits

 The data used in this project was collected by the laboratory of Prof. Krishna Shenoy at Stanford University, and was distributed by Prof. Claudia Clopath at Imperial College London as part of the Brain Machine Interfaces module.